AdoptMatch gives pregnant women considering an adoption plan to safely navigate the adoption process.

 - Facebook/Instagram/Snapchat (see #1)

 The adoption agencies, attorneys, and adoptive families you'll find on AdoptMatch will make sure you have the support you need including:

-The other thing AdoptMatch offers an expectant mother considering adoption is full access to a wide range of awesome, home-studied adoptive parents.
-You should never limit your choices to the families that one particular agency or attorney shows you.
+The other thing AdoptMatch offers an expectant mother considering adoption is full access to a wide selection of home-studied families ready to adopt.
+You shouldn't feel limited by the families that one particular agency or attorney shows you.
 You have every right to keep looking for an adoptive family until you find the right situation.
-AdoptMatch gives expectant mothers access to adoptive families and adoption professionals from all over the country.
+AdoptMatch gives expectant mothers access to adoptive families from all over the country.